Which person would you rather spark up a conversation with?

 It's all relative.

-In the clip above, what's intimidating about the appearance of the man on the right that makes the other man run off?
+In the GIF above, what's intimidating about the appearance of the man on the right that makes the other man run off?

 How you move speaks volumes.